Myth (song)

 "Myth" is a song by American dream pop duo Beach House.
 The song was released on March 7, 2012, through Sub Pop, on the band's website, as the lead single for the band's fourth studio album, Bloom.
-The song was written and produced entirely by the duo, along with co-production from Chris Coady, and was recorded alongside the album in 2011 at Sonic Ranch in Tornillo, Texas.
+The song was written and produced entirely by the duo, along with co-production from Chris Coady, and was recorded in 2011 at Sonic Ranch in Tornillo, Texas, as with the rest of its accompanying album.

 A dream pop track, "Myth" received universal acclaim from music critics upon release, who considered it a fascinating evolution in their musical style; it was also considered as one of the duo's best songs to date and one of the best songs of the year.
 The song was also performed live on Late Show with David Letterman and Later... with Jools Holland.
 In 2023, the song was certified gold by the Recording Industry Association of America (RIAA), denoting a total of 500,000 units sold in the United States.

-Background and recording
+Background and release

 In 2009, Beach House began working on their third studio album, Teen Dream, when they eventually signed a label contract with Sub Pop, departing from Carpark Records, where they released their first two studio albums.
 Aside from the entire album being leaked on the internet that same year, it was released officially on January 26, 2010, through Sub Pop, garnering universal acclaim among several contemporary music critics.
-In 2012, the duo announced their fourth studio album, Bloom, including "Myth" as its opening track.
+On March 7, 2012, the band released a new song on their website, titled "Myth," as a free download.
+The song was also posted onto the band's Twitter page.
+The next day, the duo officially announced their fourth studio album, Bloom, additionally confirming "Myth" as its lead single and opening track.

-The album, as well as "Myth", was recorded within a seven-week period in 2011 at Sonic Ranch in Tornillo, Texas.
-It was additionally mixed at Electric Lady Studios in New York City.
-The song's title originated from the word "Myths" being written on Legrand's notebook, with nothing else written, with her additionally stating that the song "is a beautiful journey of what it takes to make something and to create something, and the vastness of that".
+The song was also featured on the compilation album Terminal Sales, Vol. 5: Mixed Nuts, issued in 2012 as a Record Store Day-exclusive release.
+By May 2012, the song would have sold over 5,000 downloads.
+On May 19, 2012, Beach House performed "Myth" on Late Show with David Letterman.
+Three days later, on May 22, they performed it on Later... with Jools Holland.
+The song also appeared on international song charts, reaching a peak of number 41 on the Mexico Ingles Airplay chart, number 40 on the UK Independent Singles chart, and number 56 on the Ultratip Bubbling Under chart for Belgium's Flanders region.
+When asked if an official music video for "Myth" would be released, Beach House confirmed that they would not, adding that it is "hard to capture what the song conveys," and that it also leaves them unimpressed with the final results of such video.